samuelhimmelstrup/manuscrape_electron/README.md

 #### Repository overview:

 This repo is an Electron app tested on Windows 11 and a couple Linux distributions.
 The app provides some client-side native tools, that talks with the api of the online backend app.
 [Here is the backend repo](https://github.com/nikobojs/manuscrape_nuxt).
-These two repositories follows compatability with git tags (eg. `v0.9.2` client works with `v0.9.2` api).
 <br />

 #### Git conventions: